ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 sources could be legitimate ones that were overlooked during the intial deployment of SPF and/or DKIM.

-Because the aggregate reports are XML documents, it is strongly advised that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of the mailbox.
+Because the aggregate reports are XML documents, it is recommended that they be machine-parsed, so setting up a mailbox involves more than just the physical creation of that mailbox.
 Many third-party services exist that will process DMARC aggregate reports, or the Domain Owner can create its own set of tools.
 No matter which method is chosen, the ability to parse these reports and consume the data contained in them will go a long way to ensuring a successful deployment.